What Is a Cardiac Catheterization?

 - trouble breathing

 Cardiac catheterizations are an important way to diagnose and treat heart problems.
-Most kids have no problem with the procedure, and are back to their regular activities within a week.
+Most kids have no problem with the procedure and go home the same day.
+Sometimes, a child is watched overnight in the hospital.
+Usually, kids are back to their regular activities within a week.